b-fakhar/-Netflix-Data-Scraping-and-Visualization-using-Tableau/README.md

 In addition, you can use a Tableau dashboard to interact with and visualize your data.
 The link to my dashboard is provided below.
 Simply click the link to access the dashboard:
 My Netflix Dashboard Link: https://public.tableau.com/app/profile/behnaz.fakhar.firouzeh/viz/BehnazNetflixData/Dashboard1"

-# Contributing
-If you would like to contribute to this project, please feel free to submit a pull request with your changes or open an issue to report a bug or suggest an improvement.

 # Acknowledgments
-The Python Requests library for making HTTP requests The Beautiful Soup library for web scraping
+The Python Requests library for making HTTP requests

+The Beautiful Soup library for web scraping

 The OMDb API for movie and TV show data